Miami University Logo

 This program helps faculty improve a writing project, gain insight into the writing process, learn about the work of colleagues, and form long-term writing partnerships.

+This program is not offered every year.
 Please consult the Faculty Writing Workshop page for further information, applications guidelines, and application deadlines.

 Writing for the Public Workshops